 1. Research the company

 Anywhere you can learn more about the company: their leadership, their business challenge, their customer reviews and their products.
 Lauren McGoodwin, the CEO of Career Contessa, says, “Do your homework and research the company and the person or team you are interviewing with.”
+(If it's a panel interview, research each person on the panel.)
 If the company has a website, that’s a good place to start.
 But there are other sources where you can to learn more about a particular company:

 Use a website like Jobscan.com to find out what the percent overlap in terms of keywords there is between your resume and the company’s job description.
 These are your key strengths and experiences or skills that you should highlight.
 Prepare to give one example of each experience.